Mr Ned Williams

 I have been a PhD researcher at the University since September 2020, as part of the NERC GW4+ Doctoral Training Partnership and working in conjuction with the Met Office.
 I am part of the Climate Dynamics group within the Department of Mathematics.

-My research involves the use of high resolution modelling for climate prediction and I am primarily working with Adam Scaife and James Screen.
+The core focus of my research is the use of high resolution modelling for climate prediction and I am primarily working with Adam Scaife and James Screen.
 While it is known that higher resolution models will lead to some improvement in prediction, the complexity of the Earth's climate system means that the extent of that improvement is difficult to understand.
 A notable factor which is not well understood is the so-called signal-to-noise paradox in climate predictions; it is likely that this problem will be integral to my PhD research.